(Last Updated on : 21/05/2019)

 Shivkar Bapuji Talpade was an Indian Vedic scholar who lived in Mumbai

 .
 His contribution in Indian science is immense.
 He was popular in constructing an unmanned airplane in 1895.
-Shivkar Bapuji Talpade lived in Mumbai and was a scholar of Sanskrit literature
+He was a scholar of Sanskrit literature

 and the Vedas

-.
-His works are notable in the colonial India.
+and his works are notable in the colonial India.
 It was 8 years after his creation that the Wright Brother invented first aeroplane in the world.

 Early Life of Shivkar Bapuji Talpade

 Shivkar Bapuji Talpade was born in the year 1864 in the city of Mumbai in the Indian state

 .
-He belonged to the Pathare Prabhu community who were the early settlers of Bombay (Mumbai).
-Shivkar Bapuji Talpade lived at Dukkar Wadi, Chira Bazaar, near Mumbai.
-He completed his school education in Sir Jamsetjee Jeejebhoy School of Art.
+He belonged to the Pathare Prabhu community who were the early settlers of erstwhile Bombay.
+Shivkar Bapuji Talpade lived at Dukkar Wadi, Chira Bazaar, near Mumbai and completed his school education in Sir Jamsetjee Jeejebhoy School of Art.
 During his time, Shivkar Bapuji Talpade came to know about ancient Indian aeronautics through his teacher Chiranjilal Verma, who led Shivkar Bapuji Talpade to read Swami Dayanand Saraswati's works related to ancient aeronautics, such as Rigvedic Bhashya Bhumika and Rig Veda

 Career of Shivkar Bapuji Talpade